 Although CMCS teachers don’t assign grades, they closely observe in great detail each student’s progress and readiness to advance to new lessons.
 We hold family conferences two times a year so parents may see their child’s work, hear the teacher’s assessment and even their child’s self-assessment.
 An optional third conference in the winter may be requested by a teacher or family.

 CMCS is a public school, a proud member of the Georgetown County School District.
+You can access report cards for all public schools in South Carolina on the SC Department of Education website.
 Public Montessori schools are mandated to administer some of the same standardized tests as other public schools.
 CMCS administers the following tests:

 SC READY (College- and Career-Ready Assessments) – 3rd – 7th graders